 After the third week in a full term (or the second week in a half term), and until the last day of classes, students must request a late drop or add via Wolverine Access.
-Any course for which a drop is registered after the third week in a full term (or the second week in a half term) will appear on the permanent record as "W" (section 3.3.4).
+A course withdrawal remains on the transcript with a notation of "W" and is not calculated as part of the GPA.
+A student who registers for a course and either never attends or stops attending-but does not officially drop the course-receives a notation of "ED" (Unofficial Drop).
+A notation of "ED" is equivalent to a grade of "E" (failure) (section 3.3).

 For any other change of status to a course during the term (e.g., credit to visit, etc.), a student must obtain signed approval from the course instructor and the chair of the graduate program, and submit the request to the Registrar's Office before the last day of classes.
 Students should contact their graduate program administrator or the Registrar's Office.